decretist/Dissertation/Chapter1/chapter1.md

     commune*](http://legalhistorysources.com/Law508/CriminalProcedure.htm).

 [^20]: R.I.
 Moore observes that the establishment of the new order
     brought about by the legal revolution "required another change, no less profound: the replacement of warriors by literate clerks as the agents of government and the confidants of princes."
-Moore, *The Formation of a Persecuting Society* 2e, 128.
+    [@moore_formation_2007, 128].

 [^21]: John T. Noonan, "Gratian Slept Here: The Changing Identity of the
     Father of the Systematic Study of Canon Law," *Traditio* 35 (January